codergal6502/ChocoWindow/README.md

 ## Using ChocoWindow in your Projects

 Download [`ChocoWindow.js`](ChocoWindow.js) and include it in your web page.
-You will have to supply your own spritesheet and corresponding `ChocoWinOption` definitions.
+You will have to supply your own spritesheet and corresponding `ChocoWinTileSet` definitions.

 ### Examples

 For an example of using the library, please see the [Six Window Sample](examples/six-window-example/six-window-sample.html).
 It demonstrates tile scaling and color substitution.

+## Running Examples or Studio Locally

+If you want to run the examples or Choco Window Studio locally, you first must make symbolic links for [`ChocoWindow.js`](ChocoWindow.js) in those applications' directories.
+This can be done by running [`make-javascript-shortcuts.sh`](make-javascript-shortcuts.sh).
+The `.gitignore` files are already set up to ignore the symbolic links.

 ## License